 Know Before You Go

-Little Island is open to the public daily from 6:00 am through 1:00 am.
+Little Island is open to the public daily from 6:00 am.
 To support safety and social distancing, timed entry reservations and added safety precautions are in effect.
 Review our Visitor Health & Safety guidelines when planning your visit.

 We look forward to having you.